Whilst working on my Heating Monitor, I hit a strange issue whilst commissioning devices.

 That said, I understand the protocol just that little bit better now.

-If you found this blog post useful and want to show your appreciation, you can always buy me a coffee or subscribe to my Patreon.
-Thanks!!
+If you found this blog post useful and want to say thanks, you’re welcome to buy me a coffee.
+Better yet, why not subscribe to my Patreon so I can continue making tinkering and sharing.

 Leave a comment